melwinalm/my-gatsby-blog/content/blog/priority-queue-implementation-with-generics/index.md

 ---
-title: Implement Priority Queue with Generics
+title: Implement Priority Queue with Generics (Max Heap)
 date: "2020-05-01"
 type: problem-solving
-description: Implement Priority Queue with Generics
+description: Implement Priority Queue with Generics (Max Heap)
 tags: csharp
 ---

-This article only has the code to the generic implementation of the Priority Queue.
+This article only has the code to the generic implementation of the Priority Queue using Max Heap.
 Read this article [here](/priority-queue-implementation/) which explains how the priority queue is implemented from the ground up.

 ```csharp
 public class KeyValuePair<T>